The Project Analyst: Everything You Need to Know

 According to research by SoDa & Productive, as many as 17% of agencies are at a low level of operational maturity, meaning that they are largely or mostly dependent on spreadsheets for their project management.
 Only 14% use an integrated platform enabling real-time analysis.

-This is especially interesting when considering the many benefits that software brings to project progress and financial analysis.
+This is especially interesting when considering the many benefits that project management reporting tools bring to project progress and financial analysis.
 A recent survey by Capterra reports them as being:

 Though there are many different types of tools that drive project improvement and organizational goals, we can roughly separate them into specialized and all-in-one solutions.
 A specialized tool usually focuses on one facet of project management, such as budgeting, time tracking, or resource planning.
 An all-in-one tool aims to integrate these functions into a single platform.